singe/linuxkit-for-mac/linuxkit/README.md

 LinuxKit Mods
 =============

-If you want to know how to build LinuxKit VMs using these YAML files, see the instructions in the [parent](https://github.com/singe/linuxkit-for-mac/) directory.

 If you want to know how to build your own wifi kernel, read on.
 You shouldn't need to do this though, just ```docker pull singelet/kernel:<latest tag>```.
+Since [linuxkit-kernel-wifi](https://hub.docker.com/r/singelet/linuxkit-kernel-wifi/tags) has a list of autobuilt wifi-enabled x86 kernel images that automatically tracks the main linuxkit repository.

+If you want to know how to build LinuxKit VMs using these YAML files, see the instructions in the [parent](https://github.com/singe/linuxkit-for-mac/) directory.

 ### Instructions